Eddie Bravo: Brazilian jiu-jitsu

 In 1998, Bravo decided to stop attending other martial arts schools to focus solely on Brazilian jiu-jitsu.
 Around this time, he received a blue belt and started developing ways to finish opponents with a "Twister", a specific spinal lock submission hold.
 In 1999, Bravo earned a purple belt and began developing his signature guard, the rubber guard.

 In 2003, Bravo entered the 145 lbs/66 kg division of the Abu-Dhabi Combat Club (ADCC) Submission Wrestling World Championship as a brown belt after winning the North American trials.
 Bravo defeated Gustavo Dantas in the elimination round by rear naked choke in what was considered an upset.

 Bravo then faced four-time world champion and three-time ADCC champion Royler Gracie in the quarter-finals.
-Bravo traded comfortably top positions with Gracie throughout the match before deploying his game of rubber guard, and eventually winning via a triangle choke.
+Bravo traded comfortably top positions with Gracie throughout the match before deploying his game of rubber guard, and eventually winning via a triangle choke after just under 9 minutes.
 Bravo would then lose to eventual-tournament champion Léo Vieira in the semi-finals.

 Upon his return to the United States after the competition, he was awarded a black belt by Jean Jacques Machado and subsequently opened his first 10th Planet Jiu-Jitsu school in Los Angeles, California, a no-gi jiu-jitsu system.

 In 2014, after having both retired from competition for years, Bravo and Royler Gracie agreed to have another grappling contest.
 It was a twenty-minute submission-only match which took place at Metamoris III.
 The contest started with Bravo pulling quarter guard and defending Royler's top attacks before reversing to an offensive attack around the eight-minute mark.
 After a few reversals from both competitors, Bravo was able to deploy a series of techniques from half guard, and put Gracie into an "electric chair" maneuver.
 In the closing minutes, Bravo had Gracie in a calf slicer but Gracie declined to tap as time ran out and, thus, the match was ruled a draw.